 Although the Ink Cash and Ink Unlimited are “cash back” credit cards, they technically earn Chase Ultimate Rewards points that can be redeemed for cash back at a rate of 1 cent per point.
 However, if you’d prefer to redeem your credit card rewards for travel instead of cash back, you can actually get even more value from these points with the right combination of Chase credit cards.

 Then, once you’ve moved your points, you can redeem them for travel at a higher rate by booking through Chase’s travel portal.
 Depending on which premium Chase card you have, your points are worth 1.25 to 1.5 cents each when redeemed this way, instead of the 1 cent per point you’ll get with the cash back option.
-That makes the sign-up bonus potentially worth even more as your 90,000 points earned can be redeemed for $1,125 to $1,350 towards travel.
+That makes the sign-up bonus potentially worth even more as your 75,000 points earned can be redeemed for $938 to $1,125 towards travel.

 Or, once you’ve moved your points to one of the premium Chase cards, you can transfer them to one of Chase’s 14 airline and hotel partners.
-With frequent-flyer website The Points Guy valuing Ultimate Reward points at 2 cents apiece, this means your 90,000 points earned from the welcome offer can be worth around $1,800.
+Frequent-flyer website The Points Guy values Ultimate Rewards points at 2 cents apiece, which means your 75,000 points can be worth around $1,500.
 When you transfer points to a partner, it requires some flexibility and effort to find a great award, but it’s the best way to redeem your points for luxury travel — such as a first class airline ticket or a high-end hotel suite — and get even more value for them.

 What if I don’t have a business?